-The Oxford Arena (Lions Recreation Centre) located on Waverly Street hosts tournaments, recreation events, skating shows and much more.
+The Oxford Arena (Lions Recreation Centre) located at 70 Waverly Street hosts tournaments, recreation events, skating shows, hockey and much more.

-The Cumberland County Exhibition, under the auspices of the Oxford Agriculture Society, has been operation since 1918.
-It was started as a one-day show, changed to 2 and then 3 days and now runs a full 6 days including 4H events.
-The Blueberry Harvest Festival was added in 1988.
+The Cumberland County Exhibition, under the auspices of the Oxford Agriculture Society, has been in operation since 1918.
+It was started as a one-day show,changed to 2 and then 3 days and now runs a full 6 days including 4H events.
+The Wild Blueberry Harvest Festival was added in 1988.
 The 15-member Board of Directors consists entirely of volunteers.

 The week-long Exhibition consists of various activities including a queens' pageant, talent show, various farm animals, 4-H day, different displays and vendors and more.
 Several contests run throughout the week as well as a parade to end off the festivities.
 The Cumberland County Exhibition runs the last week in August.